berachain/docs/apps/core/content/learn/pol/incentives.md

 In summary, the asset & user flow in reward vaults can be described as follows:

-1. Users stake the pre-selected asset into a given Reward Vault
+1. Users stake a pre-selected asset into a given Reward Vault
-2. Protocols offer Incentives in exchange for directing BGT to their Reward Vault
+2. Protocols offer Incentives in exchange for directing `$BGT` to their Reward Vault
 3. Validators direct `$BGT` emissions to Reward Vaults
-4. Reward Vaults allow `$BGT` to be claimed by users staking the asset
+4. Reward Vaults allow `$BGT` to be claimed by users who staked the pre-selected asset
 5. Reward Vaults distribute Incentives to validators for emitting `$BGT`

 ## Incentive Assets 🏦